 - Motivational training: the team has embarked on a creative development initiative to have a positive and lasting impact in reducing homelessness.
 The aim is to reach all practitioners across district and county councils who have conversations with clients at risk of homelessness.
 Positive and early engagement with these individuals increases the likelihood of raising awareness and personal responsibility – as well as willingness to access support.
 To do this, the team is introducing a motivational skills approach to making sensitive or difficult conversations as constructive and productive as possible.
 You can find out more here.

 - Working to reduce debts: Debt advice and resolving arrears are key to homelessness prevention.
 We will help by support the Making Money Count (MMC) web resource, which will help publicise our project.
 Making Money Count already provides employment links, a directory of services and links with the Cambridgeshire Local Assistance Scheme.
 Building Better Opportunities helps people back into work.

 - Sharing information about who does what: Cambridgeshire’s care and support directory and our Guide to Housing help partners understand what we all do, why, and who for.

-- To come in 2019/20: tackling hoarding issues; working with hospitals to help patients who are difficult to release from a hospital stay because they are homeless or potentially homeless.
+- Working with hospitals to help patients who are difficult to release from hospital bue to homelessness or housing issues.

 The homelessness prevention network…